Strformor/sms_spam_detector/README.md

 ### **🔹 Key Takeaways**
 1️⃣ **TF-IDF is crucial** for extracting meaningful text features.
 2️⃣ **LinearSVC** is **fast and effective** for text classification.
+3️⃣ **Gradio** makes it easy for non-technical users to have access to the model quickly and effectively with no complicated deployment system

 ### **Conclusion**
 This project showcases **end-to-end SMS spam detection** with **TF-IDF & LinearSVC**, highlighting **feature engineering’s role** in text classification.
 The **Gradio interface** makes it **user-friendly**, demonstrating how machine learning can be applied in real-world scenarios. 🚀